Peterpet864/Peterpet864/README.md

 <img
 src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-* 🌍 I'm based in Lagos
+* 🌍 I'm based in Lagos,Nigeria
 * 📧 you can contact me at [Peterokon86@yahoo.com](mailto:Peterokon86@yahoo.com.com)
 * 🤝 I'm open to collaborating on Interesting projects, Open Source projects.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.